Erikascaltrito/On_Demand_Slicing/README.md

 - **Slice 1 (h5, h6)**: Offices on the north side that offer specific services to the university, like administrative support or academic advice.

 - **Slice 2 (h3, h4)**: It's the conference room, where important meetings, conferences, workshops, and training sessions happen.
+These hosts are capable of receiving UDP flows because for calls, security is not essential rather than speed.

 - **Slice 3 (h9, h10)**: Offices on the east side offering specialized services, like research resources or advanced technical support.